Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 [`scikit-learn`](https://github.com/scikit-learn/scikit-learn),
-[`einops`](https://github.com/arogozhnikov/einops) etc. are built on top of these "array providers" and they integrate specific features through their own methods which conventionally ingest these array provider libraries as their arguments.
+[`einops`](https://github.com/arogozhnikov/einops) etc. are built on top of these "array providers" and they integrate specific features through their own methods which conventionally ingest arrays from these array provider libraries as their arguments.
 We'll refer to these set of libraries as **"array consumer"** libraries.

 ## What's the catch?

 The pain now is that an extremely stable and popular consumer library like SciPy is cut off from the sweet features which the new array/tensor